ga-adi-macaron/data-collections-lab/readme.md

 > ***Note:*** _This should be done independently._

 ##Objective:
-- Demonstrate understanding of arrays and Lists by applying them under certain conditions.
+- Demonstrate understanding of arrays and Lists
-- Demonstrate understanding of the difference between arrays, ArrayLists, and LinkedLists.

 ## Exercise